 We all occasionally feel annoyed, edgy or antsy.
 However, some people experience agitation — a greater sense of unease that can seriously affect every aspect of their lives.
 Agitation brings about severe distress and can negatively affect your overall health.

-“Unlike simple irritation or nervousness, agitation is a state of extreme arousal that is typically characterized by feelings of tension, excitement, hostility and confusion,” says Dr. Amber Salvador, clinical psychologist at Sharp Mesa Vista Hospital.
+“Unlike simple irritation or nervousness, agitation is a state of extreme arousal that is typically characterized by feelings of tension, excitement, hostility and confusion,” says Lindsay Kramer, a marriage and family therapist with Sharp Mesa Vista Hospital.
 “Agitation can lead to poor impulse control and aggression, whereas irritation is a state of low-level anger that does not involve the intensity of physiological arousal that occurs with agitation.”

 If agitation escalates, a person may lash out or become combative, and it could lead to an agitation crisis.
-“Agitation becomes a crisis when a person is in danger of losing control and harming themselves or others,” Dr. Salvador says.
+“Agitation becomes a crisis when a person is in danger of losing control and harming themselves or others,” Kramer says.

 She recommends the following ways you can help a loved one experiencing an agitation crisis: